-The recovery procedure is performed by a single recovery technician, who will do a thorough, gross penlight exam of the eyes, looking for any conditions that might be of concern.
+The recovery procedure is performed by a single recovery technician, who will conduct a thorough, gross penlight exam of the eyes, looking for any conditions that might be of concern.
 The technician will also perform a body exam prior to recovery.
 The recovery procedure is done aseptically using a sterile field and is very much like surgery.
 In fact, we use some of the same kinds of surgical instruments the transplanting surgeon will use.

 The next step uses another specialized microscope: a specular microscope.
 This analysis looks more closely at the endothelial cells on the back of the cornea.
 It allows us to count the cells and to assess the general health of the endothelial layer.